KUALA LUMPUR, April 19 (Bernama) -- The Parliament Thursday night

-University And University Colleges (Amendment) Bill Passed
+passed the University and University Colleges (Amendment) Bill which

 The amendments involved replacing sub-section 15(2)(c) of the law which prohibited students from contesting in elections or holding post in any associations or bodies in campus if they held post in political parties.